Viki-coding/Guess-the-Flag-Quiz/README.md

 <h2>Interaction Points</h2>

+The instuctions can be revealed by clicking on the Instruction button, the user will be prompted by this when their mouse hovers over it - the button enlarges.
+They can click and toggle to open and close this feature.

 The user interacts with the quiz by visually looking at the flag, using their mouse the cursor changes to a hand when hovering over the potential answers giving them the feedback to choose one.

-Once an answer is clicked the user gets feedback with a colour change that it is selected and then another colour change to let them know if the answer is right(green) or wrong (red).
-Then the next flag and answer options are introduced to keep a nice steady pace on the game.
+Once an answer is clicked and selected the user gets feedback with the colour yellow that their click has been validated, promtply after this the selected anwer will change color again to let them know if the answer is right(green) or wrong (red).
+Promplty after that the next flag and answer options are introduced to keep a nice steady pace on the game.

 At the end of the quiz the users score is displayed with their incorrect/correct results and the user can click on the RESET button to load the quiz again.

 <h2>Future Implementation Section</h2>
+The future of the flag quiz can be developed in multiple areas, such as:

 * A drag and drop of the flag to the correct box would be fun to create and a nice user experience to keep them engaged.
 * Have a larger section of flags from world using an API database.
 * Have different choices of flags to choose from, European, Asia etc.
 * Have different levels of difficulty.
+* Implement random order of potential answers
+* Creat a leader board

 <h2>Accessibility</h2>